 Note: The current release is a preview release that contains most major functionality.
 A future v1.0 release will contain complete planned functionality an addition to the GBM Data Tools API.

 Note: Rmfit is deprecated and support will end soon.
+Please use the GBM Data Tools instead.

 The rmfit software package was developed by members of the gamma-ray astronomy group at the University of Alabama in Huntsville.
 It uses a forward-folding technique to obtain the best-fit parameters for a chosen model given user-selected source and background time intervals from data files containing observed count rates and a corresponding detector response matrix. rmfit displays lightcurves and spectra using a graphical interface that enables user-defined integrated or time-resolved spectral fits and binning in either time or energy.
 Originally developed for the analysis of BATSE Gamma-Ray Burst (GRB) spectroscopy, rmfit is a tool for the spectroscopy of transient sources.
 It has evolved considerably to accommodate the Fermi GBM and LAT data.
 Limited support is available for data from other instruments such as the Swift BAT.
 More information is available in the installation notes and accompanying tutorial.